-tively refines its search to isolate the bottleneck.
+By watching the Search History Graph, we can see how the Performance Consultant iteratively refines its search to isolate the bottleneck.
 The first hypothesis the Performance Consultant tests is whether there is a bottleneck in the whole program, if this is true, then it starts refining the search.
 Each level in the search history graph represents a refinement that was made in the search process.
 Refinements are only made on hypotheses that test true, and are used to further isolate the bottleneck to a particular part of the application's execution.
-In general the results of the search can be obtained by following the blue nodes from the root of the search history graph, you can see a text string representation of the hypothesis associated with any node in the graph.
+In general the results of the search can be obtained by following the blue nodes from the root of the search history graph to a leaf node.
+Also, by clicking the right mouse button on any node in the search history graph, you can see a text string representation of the hypothesis associated with any node in the graph.
 This string is displayed in the information line below the search history graph.
 For example, the information line below the search history graph.
+The bottom-most nodes in the graph.

-Figure 10 shows the search history graph during the search for a bottleneck in bubba.
+Figure 11 shows the search history graph during the search for a bottleneck in bubba.
 You can see that there have been refinements on both the Why and Where axis (these are indicated by yellow and purple edges in the search history graph).
 Also, there are nodes representing hypotheses that have tested true (blue nodes), nodes representing hypotheses that have tested false (pink nodes), and nodes representing hypotheses that have not yet been decided (green nodes).

-Figure 11 shows the search history graph after the search has progressed further, and with only the nodes representing true hypotheses shown.
+Figure 12 shows the search history graph after the search has progressed further, and with only the nodes representing true hypotheses shown.
 The first hypothesis evaluated to true (the blue colored TopLevelHypothesis node at the top of the graph).
-The first refinement was on the Why axis and resulted in finding that there was a cpu bottleneck in the application (the CPUbound node is true).
+The first refinement was on the Why axis and resulted in finding that there was a cpu bottleneck in the application (the CPUb-ound node is true).
 Next, the synchronization bottleneck was isolated to the function main and machine grilled.cs.wisc.edu.
 The fact that these two nodes are siblings indicates that these refinements were done at the same time.
 These two nodes were then further refined concurrently.
 The result after several such refinements is that the bottleneck is isolated to a specific procedure (p_makeMG).
-This means that the Performance Consultant found that there is CPU bottleneck in procedure p_makeMG .
+This means that the Performance Consultant found that there is a CPU bottleneck in procedure p_makeMG.
 At this point, the Performance Consultant was unable to further refine the bottleneck.
 However, it will continue to evaluate true nodes in the graph.